joeylmaalouf/wesnoth-bua-era/README.md

 ### Units

-Note: The Bestial units transform into their Werecreature forms at dusk, and vice-versa at dawn.
+Notes: Every unit in this faction is new.
+The Bestial units transform into their Werecreature forms at dusk, and vice-versa at dawn.

 - Bestial Archer <=> Weremonkey
   - Bestial Sniper <=> Dire Weremonkey